In this post, you will learn everything there is to know about using, as well as how to create hero images/banners on your website landing pages.

 Promote your product (HubSpot)

-Software company HubSpot uses its homepage hero banner to attract new customers by giving away a free demo of their CRM.
+Software company HubSpot uses its homepage hero banner to attract new customers by giving away a free demo of its CRM.

 When you click that white ‘Start free or get a demo’ button on the homepage, you’re taken to a product list and information page.